anuraglamsal/currency-classifier-frontend/README.md

 * Don't make the camera take the whole screen.
 Crop it.
 And put a nicer camera icon.
 (Done.)
 * Landscape preview is weird.
 Fix that.
 (Solved.
 Just disabled landscape mode.)
 * Make the codebase neater.
 (It seems like there is no "simple" way to separate logic from UI code, at least for a simple app like ours.)
 * todo: Work more on design.
-The camera sort of looks weird too, probably because of height and width.
+The camera sort of looks weird too when tilting, probably because of height and width.
+Also, the app glitches if I open the camera app of the phone and switch to our app again.